Are you looking for new middle grade books written by black authors to celebrate Black History Month?

 So when she finds a ticking briefcase in his closet, containing a nomination for a summer tryout at the Bureau of Supernatural Affairs, she’s certain the secretive organization holds the key to locating Quinton—if only she can wrap her head around the idea of magicians, fairies, aliens, and other supernatural creatures all being real.

 Now she must compete for a spot against kids who’ve known about magic their whole lives.
 No matter how hard she tries, Amari can’t seem to escape their intense doubt and scrutiny—especially once her supernaturally enhanced talent is deemed “illegal.”
 With an evil magician threatening the supernatural world, and her own classmates thinking she’s an enemy, Amari has never felt more alone.
 But if she doesn’t stick it out and pass the tryouts, she may never find out what happened to Quinton.
+For readers of middle grade books by black authors, your young bibliophile will love Amari!

 Take Back the Block by Chrystal D. Giles